 What’s the best pneumatic speargun for me?

 Ultimately, it’s up to you.
-I believe the Mares Cyrano Evo is the best pneumatic speargun, an opinion I formed after countless interviews and tests run on all of these different spearguns.
-But I understand price can be an issue.
-If you’re looking for a cheap pneumatic speargun you can’t go wrong with the Mares Sten.
+I believe the Cressi SL Star is the best pneumatic speargun, an opinion I formed after countless interviews and tests run on all of these different spearguns.
 It’s a solid speargun, that will serve you well doing the most important thing.
 Catching a fish or two for dinner.